OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Introduction

-Custom Functions give you the power to automate processes in Excel.
-You can use them for something as simple as creating your own custom calculation, similar to `=SUM()`, or for more complex tasks, like streaming data into your worksheet from the web in real-time.
+Custom functions enable you to add new functions to Excel by defining those functions in JavaScript as part of an add-in.
+Users within Excel can access custom functions like any other native function in Excel.
+You can create custom functions that perform simple tasks such as custom calculations or more complex tasks such as streaming data from the web into the worksheet in real-time.

 In this tutorial, you will learn how to:
 > [!div class="checklist"]
-> * Create a custom function project using the Yo Office generator
+> * Create a custom function project by using the Yo Office generator
-> * Build a custom function which performs a simple calculation
+> * Create a custom function that performs a simple calculation
-> * Use a custom function to request data from the web
+> * Create a custom function that requests data from the web
-> * Create a custom function which streams real-time data from the web
+> * Create a custom function that streams real-time data from the web

 ## Prerequisites